The ten primary avatars of Lord Vishnu (Dashavatara)

 The fifth avatar of Lord Vishnu is Vamana, meaning dwarf or short in stature.

-Bali, the king of Asuras and great-great-grandson of Diti and sage Kashyapa once defeated Lord Indra.
+Bali, the king of Asuras and great-great-grandson of Diti and sage Kashyapa defeated Lord Indra and conquered the earth and heaven.
 Devas went to Lord Vishnu for help.
 Lord Vishnu incarnated as Vamana in the form of a Brahmana as a son of Aditi and sage Kashyapa.

 Lord Vamana attended Bali’s sacrifices and rituals.
 King Bali asked Vamana what he wanted.
 Vamana requested three steps of land from Bali to which he agreed.